jwrr/lued/README.md

 <a name="ctrl"></a>
 Ctrl, Alt and Esc
 -----------------
+To minimize clashes with the terminal window, Lued uses the <kbd>Alt</kbd> key for most of its commands.
+All of the above <kbd>Ctrl</kbd> keystroke commands have an equivalent, similarly named <kbd>Alt</kbd> command.

 By default Lued uses the <kbd>Ctrl</kbd>+<kbd>c</kbd> to copy and
 <kbd>Ctrl</kbd>+<kbd>z</kbd> to undo.
 This conflicts with expected terminal
 behavior where <kbd>Ctrl</kbd>+<kbd>c</kbd> kills the process and